PLANSET N625

 Introduced in 1961 and superseded the Bellset No. 44.

 There was a Mark 1, Mark 2 and Mark 3.
-The main difference between the Marks was the Transistors fitted to the Mark 1 was replaced by a Reed Relay in the Mark 2 and Mark 3 models, due to failure issues after lightning storms.
+The main difference between the Marks was that the Transistors fitted to the Mark 1 were replaced by a reed relay in the Mark 2 and Mark 3 models, due to failure issues after lightning storms.

 TELECOMMUNICATIONS INSTRUCTION